groq/mlagility/docs/benchit_user_guide.md

 1. Perform a `build`, which exports all models from the script to ONNX and prepares for benchmarking.
     - If the device type selected is `groq`, this step also compiles the ONNX file into a Groq executable.
 1. [Remote mode only] `ssh` into the remote machine and transfer the `build`.
-1. Set up the benchmarking environment by loading a container and/or setting up a Python virtual environment.
+1. Set up the benchmarking environment by loading a container and/or setting up a conda environment.
 1. Run the benchmarks.
 1. [Remote mode only] Transfer the results back to your local machine.